Visit Miri, Niah Caves & Lambir Hills National Park, Borneo

 The caves today, surrounded by lowland forest, are home to bats, swiftlets and other species specially adapted to life in this environment.

-Suggested itineraries featuring Miri, Niah Caves & Lambir Hills National Park
+Suggested itinerary featuring Miri, Niah Caves & Lambir Hills National Park

 This sample itinerary will give you an idea of what is possible when you travel in Miri, Niah Caves & Lambir Hills National Park, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.